AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56515-admin-with-permissions-cannot-edit-dynamic-block.md

 <u>Expected results</u>:

-The admin user with restrictions to website can create a [!UICONTROL Dynamic Block].
+The admin user with restrictions to the website can create a [!UICONTROL Dynamic Block].

 <u>Actual results</u>: